Usstasikus/Abstractive-Text-Summarization-Approaches-to-Improving-Factual-Consistency/README.md

 # Abstractive-Text-Summarization-Approaches-to-Improving-Factual-Consistency

-This is a Repository that aggregates all the blocks that are used on the current work
+This is a Repository that aggregates all the blocks that are used in the current work

 Fact-check-summarization (QUALS): https://github.com/Usstasikus/fact-check-summarization